skywqlkered/SOW-BKI266-Explainable-AI/README.md

 pip install -r requirements.txt
 ```

+## Execution
+When all the libraries and dataset are installed the code can be executed in the notebook.
+This will preprocess, train and evaluate the model, and will show the results as discussed in the paper.

+## Dataset
-Run the download script, this downloads the dataset and moves it to the current working directory:
+If the dataset is missing or incomplete it can be downloaded using the download script, this downloads the dataset and moves it to the current working directory:
 ```bash
 py download_dataset.py
 ```